Assistant Professor of Art History

 Rachel Stephens joined the Department of Art and Art History at The University of Alabama as Assistant Professor in 2013.
 Her research focuses on nineteenth-century American art, specifically southern art; race, representation and slavery; and Jacksonian-era portraiture.
-Her first book, Selling Andrew Jackson: Ralph E. W. Earl and the Politics of Portraiture is forthcoming in the spring of 2018 from the University of South Carolina Press.
+Her first book, Selling Andrew Jackson: Ralph E. W. Earl and the Politics of Portraiture is forthcoming in June 2018 from the University of South Carolina Press.
 This book explores the critical role of Earl and his dozens of portraits of Jackson within the circle and career of Old Hickory.
 Her current book project investigates the role of censorship in the art and visual culture of slavery.
 She will continue developing this project as a Tyson Fellow at Crystal Bridges Museum of American Art in the fall of 2018 and then as a fellow at Yale’s Gilder Lehrman Center in the spring of 2019.
 Stephens is an active member of SECAC and Editor-in-chief of Art Inquiries (formerly the SECAC Review).

 ARH 374: Art of the American South